n3tSh4d3/NetShadeScanner_dev/README.md

 # NETSHADE Automatic Scanner

-This script implements a network scanner which integrates Nmap, Enum4Linux, Ncrack, Nikto, Wapiti, Arachni.
+This script implements a network scanner which integrates Nmap, Enum4Linux, Ncrack, Nikto, Wapiti and Arachni.

 The script allows you to implement the various Firewall and IDS evasion methodologies implemented in Nmap.